 How and When Do I Apply For Financial Aid?

 Incoming Genetic Counseling students begin in summer semester, which is considered the last semester of the financial aid cycle.
-Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2014-15 and 2015-16.
-The 2014-15 FAFSA is based on 2013 income, and the 2015-16 FAFSA is based on 2014 income.
+Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2016-17 and 2017-18.
+Both FAFSA forms are based on 2015 income.

-Complete the 2014-15 FAFSA immediately.
-If you completed a 2014-15 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.
-Complete the 2015-16 FAFSA as soon as you have your 2014 income information available.
-We encourage students to complete their 2014 tax return as soon as possible and use the tax return to answer the questions on the FAFSA.
+Complete both forms immediately.
+If you completed a 2016-17 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.

 The FAFSA is available on-line at www.fafsa.ed.gov.
 The school code for Emory is 001564.